 15. What would you do If the casualty is unresponsive?

-A: If the casualty has severe bleeding from a limb or has suffered amputation of a limb, administer life-saving hemorrhage control and before moving the casualty
+A: If the casualty has severe bleeding from a limb.

-18. During Tactical Field Care what medical equipment is?
+18. During tactical field care what medical equipment is used?

 19. When evaluating and/or treating a casualty, when would you seek medical aid?